Foreign Trained Professionals Recertification

 The Foreign Trained Professional Recertification Program, funded in part by the Administration for Children and Families, Office of Refugee Resettlement for refugees who have lived in the US less than five years through the Professional Refugee Resettlement Program, is provided by WISE in partnership with the African & American Friendship Association for Cooperation and Development (AAFACD).
 The vision of integrating foreign trained professionals, immigrants and refugees, is to develop a sufficient, diverse, culturally and linguistically appropriate workforce in Minnesota.
 The unique program provides information, education, resources, mentorship and advocacy to new immigrants and refugees who are foreign trained professionals in need of recertification to work in the US.

-Minnesota healthcare workforce does not proportionally represent the demographics of the patient population, which leads to a lack of access to culturally & linguistically appropriate primary health care for the immigrant/refugee population.
-This Summit wants to mobilize the community and advocate to diversify MN’s healthcare workforce system.
-Please join us, this event is open and free to the public.
+The Minnesota health care workforce does not proportionally represent the demographics of the patient population, which leads to a lack of access to culturally & linguistically appropriate primary health care for the immigrant/refugee population.

 The program provides orientation, counseling, English language classes, and support to foreign trained professionals.
 Participants in the program develop a career pathway plan that builds on their education, experience, and skills.
 In addition to receiving support in obtaining appropriate professional credentials and licenses for their profession, participants are also assisted in exploring relevant educational programs, job and volunteer opportunities, and alternative career options.
 The program staff will provide assistance in a variety of areas, as needed, including: